dbt-checkpoint/dbt-checkpoint/HOOKS.md

   args: ["--test-cnt", "1", "--exclude", "models/demo", "--"]
 ```

-:exclamation:**If you have an idea for a new hook or you found a bug, [let us know](https://github.com/dbt-checkpoint/dbt-checkpoint/issues/new)**:exclamation:
+:exclamation:**If you have a suggestion for a new hook or find a bug, [let us know](https://github.com/dbt-checkpoint/dbt-checkpoint/issues/new).**:exclamation:

 ## Available Hooks